Q: How long have you done this? etc

 - TheKnot.com “2012 Best of Weddings: Photography”

 Q: What kind of input can we have on the photos?
 Can we give you a list?

 A: I invite special requests (example: closeup of Bride, Mom & Grandma) but I won’t be recreating another photographer’s work from Pinterest, etc. There are photographers happy to emulate whatever style you bring to them but the brand of imagery show on this site is all I’m offering.
 Being creative and art-directing the scene is what I love about this and you’ll get the best results expecting just that.

 Q: Should we bring props to the photo session?

 A: I’d prefer you didn’t.
-My style uses my subjects and available environments to create interesting visuals.
+I use subjects and available environments to create interesting visuals.
 Nothing else needed.
 One exception is a bouquet of flowers, I always love that.
-Besides anything you bring along I’ll end up having to carry and my hands will already be full.
+Anything else you bring along will get in the way.

 Q: How long do you need the Bride & Groom alone for creative pictures?

-A: We’ll work with whatever time you give us but we recommend 1-2 hours.
-The main reason most clients hire us is for these creative pictures of the Bride & Groom, so don’t leave us with just 17 mins out of your 8 hour package.
+A: I’ll work with whatever time you give us but recommend 1-2 hours.
+The main reason most clients hire me is for these creative pictures of the Bride & Groom, so don’t leave just 17 mins out of your 8 hour package.